-A hungry infant who has difficulty sucking becomes quickly frustrated making feeding your baby difficult and frustrating both for you and you child.
+A hungry infant who has difficulty sucking becomes quickly frustrated, making feeding your baby difficult and frustrating both for you and your child.
 While not all young infants suffer from nipple confusion, enough do that it poses a real problem for many new parents.

 Is nipple confusion real?

 Most babies have no problem switching from breast to bottle and back again.
 Others, particularly those who take a little longer perfecting the art of suckling at the breast, do find it hard to transition from breast to bottle, and then back to the breast.
 This is why most experts agree that you should wait until your newborn gets the hang of breastfeeding (about three weeks) before you break out the bottle.